 Miss Reeve will work together with the local authority and other relevant professionals to ensure any child who is going to be absent for longer than 15 days due to medical reasons either consecutively or accumulatively, will have access to relevant and appropriate education.
 This includes Public Exam provision and the education of siblings where the family have had to travel and stay away from the home.
-Please see Supporting children with Medical Needs policy for further information.
+Please see the Trust Policy Supporting Children with Medical Needs policy for further information available on the school website.